meganlai27/CBIR-Text---AI-Studio/README.md

 ```

 5. Install libraries: numpy, torch, pillow, sentence-transformers, gensim, datasets

+6. Models can be tested in the example_usage.ipynb file.

 ## Functions:
 The models.py file contains classes to create text embeddings, calculate semantic similarity, and evaluate results for the three models (PLIP, BioWordVec, and PubMedBERT).